 “In failing to include women and girls in peacemaking and peacebuilding processes, we are not only failing women and girls.
 We are failing the world” (Former UN Secretary-General Ban Ki Moon, October 2016).
 In spite of the proven contribution of women in peacebuilding processes, there is still significant underrepresentation.

-This off the record meeting, taking place during the 16 Days of Activism, will bring together up to 60 key stakeholders including senior level practitioners, policy makers and civil society actors from selected Commonwealth countries; key multilateral and regional bodies; experts from some non-Commonwealth countries; and key players from sister networks that support mediation, peacemaking and peacebuilding initiatives.
+This off the record meeting, taking place during the 16 Days of Activism, brought together up to 60 key stakeholders including senior level practitioners, policy makers and civil society actors from selected Commonwealth countries; key multilateral and regional bodies; experts from some non-Commonwealth countries; and key players from sister networks that support mediation, peacemaking and peacebuilding initiatives.

-The meeting aims to:
+The meeting aimed to:

 - identify current obstacles to women participating in mediation processes and how to tackle them